PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 * setCurlClientCertAndKey(\<Path to Cert File\>, \<Path to Key File\>) - Gives the location of the certifcate and key files to use for mutual TLS authentication (in PEM format).

         setCurlClientCertAndKey("/etc/certs/clientcert.pem", "/etc/certs/clientkey.pem")

+* setMetricsNoPassword() - Disable password protection for the /metrics endpoint.

 # GENERAL FUNCTIONS